Drew Waters Preview, Player Props: Royals vs. White Sox

 Drew Waters At The Plate

-- Waters is batting .239 with seven doubles, five triples, eight home runs and 24 walks.
+- Waters has seven doubles, five triples, eight home runs and 24 walks while batting .239.

-- In 21 games this year (26.6%), Waters has picked up an RBI, and in six of those games (7.6%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 21 games this season (26.6%), Waters has picked up an RBI, and in six of those games (7.6%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 28 of 79 games this season, and more than once 8 times.
+- He has scored in 28 games this season (35.4%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.